dream3d-ai/torch-submit/docs/executor.md

     - MASTER_PORT: The port on which the master node is listening.
     - WORLD_SIZE: The total number of processes participating in the job.
     - NODE_RANK: The rank of the current node.
+    - LOCAL_WORLD_SIZE: The number of processes on the current node.

 #### Signature